 - Throw a wet washcloth in the freezer for a minute and then place it under the edge of the diaper.

-3. Keep your baby boy warm during the diaper change
+3. Keep the cold away during the diaper change with a warmer

 If making your baby cold seems cruel or weird then you can use the same idea in reverse.

-Rather than wiping your boy down with a cold wipe or letting a lot of breeze inside the diaper during the change I want you to keep things as warm as possible.
-Change your baby in the warmest room in the house, perhaps near a heater, and consider using a wipe warmer to make sure the wipe is nice and toasty.
+Rather than wiping your boy down with a cold wipe or letting a lot of breeze inside the diaper during the change, I want you to keep things as warm as possible.
+Change your baby in the warmest room in the house, perhaps near a heater, and consider using a wipe warmer (like this one) to make sure the wipe is nice and toasty.

 Taking these precautions may help prevent your baby boy from feeling the urge to pee until after you’ve gotten the new diaper on!

-4. Check for visual cues that your boy is about to pee
+4. Check for signs that your baby is about to pee

 This one might sound a little weird but if you want to avoid getting peed on then you will pay attention to all of these tips!